 Task 1.
 Review Literature

 We will review existing NEI assessments and methodologies, with a focus on those already developed or proposed in Illinois and which can be leveraged to support NEI assessment of the AIC 2018-2021 portfolio.
-We plan to include existing Illinois NEI plans and reports, the Future Energy Jobs Act, prior SAG discussions about treatment of NEIs, and others.
+We plan to include existing Illinois NEI plans and reports, the Future Energy Jobs Act, prior SAG discussions about treatment of NEIs, key studies across the country, and others.
 Through this, we will assess the state of practice, catalogue methods available to assess and quantify NEIs, and explain how these methods relate to annual program evaluations.
-We will include a list of common NEIs by program type, outline which are readily quantifiable and monetizable, and note which are already included in the IL-TRM vs. which could be considered for future inclusion, and which are referenced as part of the Future Energy Jobs Act.
+We will include a list of common NEIs by program type and outline which are readily quantifiable and monetizable.
+We will also note which are already included in the IL-TRM vs. which could be considered for future inclusion, and which are referenced as part of the Future Energy Jobs Act.

 We will synthesize results into a summary memo.
 The memo will help the evaluation team prepare to collaborate with other Illinois evaluators and serves as our point of early feedback with AIC.